-Welcome to the 2022-23 school year.
+Welcome to the 2023-24 school year.
 We were able to retain a great deal of our amazing staff and recruit some phenomenal people in the midst of a nation wide teacher and school staff shortage.
 Our directors and principals worked tirelessly to recruit staff, manage class scheduling changes, and prepare their buildings for the new school year.
-We are so excited to get back to what we see as a return to normal school year.
+We are so excited to begin the 23-24 school year.

 This school year marks my 31st year in education, and although much change has occurred throughout, one mindset remains constant—our students and their achievement matter most.

 Speaking with honesty, thinking with sincerity, and acting with integrity continues to be emphasized and modeled as we strive to mentor these qualities in our students’ character and leadership through our districtwide RCD and PBIS Programs.
-This is the fifth year of using Responsibility Centered Discipline with our secondary students, and the third year of using the Positive Behavior Intervention Supports Program with our elementary students.
+This is the sixth year of using Responsibility Centered Discipline with our secondary students, and the fourth year of using the Positive Behavior Intervention Supports Program with our elementary students.

 If you have any questions or concerns, please reach out via email, phone, or visiting us in person.
 Please remember that all visitors to the school district must present their ID and check in with our office staff.
 As always, we value input because it makes us stronger and more accountable to our stakeholders.
 It is truly an honor to work for Bennett School District.
 Thank you for the opportunity to educate your child.